 Evaluated exclusively on high school grades, extracurricular activities, and recommendations from professors.

-First-time college students have never been through the process of applying to and being accepted to a school, making it a daunting task that can sometimes feel overwhelming.
+First-time college students have never experienced the process of applying to and being accepted to a school, making it a daunting task that can sometimes feel overwhelming.

-Transfer students have been through the process before and understand what is required of them and how admissions timelines work.
+Transfer students have experienced the process before and understand what is required of them and how admissions timelines work.
 Their self-confidence is often higher as they feel able to navigate the steps more efficiently.

-Incoming college students have chosen their school based on information they’ve gathered, but they won’t really know how they fit into the community and school ethos until they spend a few months acclimating to their new surroundings.
+Incoming college students have chosen their school based on information they have gathered, but they will not really know how they fit into the community for a few months.

-Transfer students move schools for a variety of reasons, but one of the most common is not feeling a fit with their first school.
-Because of this, they have a much more finely tuned list of requirements when it comes time to selecting their second school.
+Transfer students move schools for a variety of reasons.
+One of the most common is not feeling a fit with their first school.
+Because of this, they have a much more finely tuned list of requirements for which schools attract them.

-Although it may not be a best kept secret, admissions panels are looking for a well-rounded student and cohesive package.
-They want to be able to envision the prospective student thriving on their campus.
+Although it may not be a best kept secret, admissions panels look for a well-rounded student and cohesive package.
+They envision the prospective student thriving on their campus.
 Wake Forest University best depicted what the modern campus is looking for last year with one of their questions, when they outwardly stated that they want Renaissance students, not just smart students.
-In “Breakfast Club” speak, they want the athlete, the nerd, the popular girl, the anarchist, in one student.
+In “Breakfast Club” speak, they want the athlete, the nerd, the popular girl, and the anarchist, in one student.
 It is up to the applicant to convey how they are many things and have many passions.

-Student are most competitive when they present themselves not just in the best light possible, but in the most thorough way possible.
-Cohesion is something I find most lacking in college applications and something that most applicants can easily improve on.
+Students are most competitive when they present themselves not just in the best light possible, but in the most thorough way possible.
+Cohesion is something I find most lacking in college applications and something that most applicants can easily improve.
 Make sure you take that extra time to fill out your activity list and highlight measurable things that you have done throughout your time in college.

 It isn’t necessarily just about grades and board scores; it is about fit.
-Scour the website and make sure you will be a good fit and write persuasively and about why you want to go there and why you would make the campus better.
+Scour the website and make sure you will be a good fit.
+Write persuasively, why you want to go there, and why you would make the campus better.

 I discussed this a bit, but I think the most important mistake is not aligning yourself with the school you are applying for.
 That, and spelling or grammar mistakes.
 The supplemental essay is the perfect time for you to show how you would make their campus better and in turn the campus would make it better.